yliu8/Course-Project-TCP-Network-Storage/CourseProject/ReadMe.md

 >2.
 Run:
 >>a.
 Run Server: Type `./Server` to run server
 >>b.
 Run Client: Type `./Client IP_Address` to run client, then you can input different command to do diffeent things.
->>>* The port we use here is 5000.
+>>>* The port we use here is `5000`.
 >>>* There is a test account: `login hzhou 950288`

 ###Command Support
 >1.
 Register userName password
->>If you do not have your account, you can use "Register" command to create one for yourself(Be sure to keep your password for your account).
+>>If you do not have your account, you can use `Register` command to create one for yourself(Be sure to keep your password for your account).
 >2.
 Login userName password
-	>Since you already have your account, you can use "login" command to log on.
+>>Since you already have your account, you can use `login` command to log on.
-3. ModifyPwd oldPassword newPassword
+>3.
+ModifyPwd oldPassword newPassword
-	>You know, when you feel bored with your password, you can change it with this command
+>>You know, when you feel bored with your password, you can change it with this command
-4. Download fileName
+>4.
+Download fileName
-	>Since Server will never send Client files automatically, so you need this command to download files from Server
+>>Since Server will never send Client files automatically, so you need this command to download files from Server
-5. Delete fileName
+>5.
+Delete fileName
-	>Delete the file in the server side, as you like
+>>Delete the file in the server side, as you like
-6. Synchronize [We recommend you re-login after this command executed]
+>6.
+Synchronize [We recommend you re-login after this command executed]
-	>batch upload, if some files have been updated after last "Synchronize"
+>>batch upload, if some files have been updated after last "Synchronize"
-7. List
+>7.
+List
-	>See your file in the server side
+>>See your file in the server side
-8. Help
+>8.
+Help
-	>If you don't this system well, you can use "help" command to help you know it better
+>>If you don't this system well, you can use `help` command to help you know it better
-9. Quit
+>9.
+Quit
-	>After you finish everything, you can exit with "quit" command
+>>After you finish everything, you can exit with `quit` command
-10. Send fileName
+>10.
+Send fileName
-	>single file sent to Server
+>>single file sent to Server
-11. clear
+>11. clear
-	>Clear everything from the screen,
+>>Clear everything from the screen,
-12. clsRecords
+>12. clsRecords
-	>Remove records from the client configure file, so "Synchronize" command will upload *every* file to Server
+>>Remove records from the client configure file, so `Synchronize` command will upload *every* file to Server
-13. show
+>13. show
-	>Show the statistics of the frames
+>>Show the statistics of the frames

-=== Accomplished Functions ===
+###Accomplished Functions
-1. We implemented all the commands described above.(But sometimes "synchronize", "download" break down.
-[Partially work])
+>1.
+We implemented all the commands described above.
-2. We implemented the process: message -> packet -> frame -> stream (string) -> frame -> packet -> message.
+>2.
+We implemented the process: `message -> packet -> frame -> stream (string) -> frame -> packet -> message`.
 During the process, we also did stuffing and added Error Detection field(It is done in physical layer) to frame.
 (No Go Back N in final program, but we give an extra demo for that.)

-=== Unaccomplished Functions ===
+###Unaccomplished Functions
 1. "Go Back N" works partially.
-(I believe that it happened because our wait_for_event() function couldn't work well.)
+(I believe that it happened because our `wait_for_event()` function couldn't work well.)
 2. We didn't add "Go Back N" to our final project, but we can show a simple demo about our work for "Go Back N".

-=== We are Team 10 ===
+###We are Team 10
 If you have anything confused, do not hesitate to contact me: hzhou@wpi.edu